The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

-We argue that we may always assume that this is the case.
-Indeed, if not, then we may distribute\footnote{This is inspired by a different but similar argument in the original proof.} positive charges uniformly with density $\gamma + \rho |1-\tau|$ all around the circle $\partial \rho \DD$ on an annulus of width~$1$, and redefine the perturbation $R$ accordingly in order for the total potential to remain the same.
+Indeed, if not, then we may distribute\footnote{This is inspired by a different but similar argument in the original proof of \cite{bauerschmidt2017local}.} positive charges uniformly with density $\gamma + \rho |1-\tau|$ all around the circle $\partial \rho \DD$ on an annulus of width~$1$, and redefine the perturbation $\RR$ accordingly in order for the total potential to remain the same.
 This operation changes $\nu$: it increases its total mass to a convenient level and increases $\nuloc(1)$ by $\gamma + \rho |1-\tau|$.
 In view of the “Sub-harmonicity” paragraph above, this is harmless as long as we assume that $\kappa$ larger than some constant times $\gamma + \rho |1-\tau|$ in \eqref{condi:kappa}.

-On the other hand, this operation does not affect the quantity $\|\partial_n^-R\|_{\infty, \partial \rho \DD}$ as defined in \eqref{def:jumpR}, because placing a radially symmetric density of charges outside $\rho \DD$ creates a \emph{constant} potential within $\rho \DD$.
+On the other hand, this operation does not affect the quantity $\|\partial_n^- \RR\|_{\infty, \partial \rho \DD}$ as defined in \eqref{def:jumpR}, because placing a radially symmetric density of charges outside $\rho \DD$ creates a \emph{constant} potential within $\rho \DD$.